-- Phone and email are the best ways to contact congressional offices.
-Postal mail to congressional offices is subject to delays - When looking up your elected officials, try both your home and office addresses.
+- Phone and email are the best ways to contact congressional offices - When looking up your elected officials, try both your home and office addresses.
 Sometimes your laboratory and home might be in different congressional districts.
 If that is the case, feel free to reach out to both your home representative and the representative whose district contains your institution - If you don't get a response from your first message, follow-up with a phone call or additional correspondence.
 Congressional offices are very busy and simply might have overlooked your first request - Be sure to respond to your elected officials promptly and clearly - If the member of Congress is unavailable, don't hesitate to invite staff members.
-The most important thing is to inform and cultivate relationships with the offices of your elected officials and communicate with them about the importance of federal investments in research - When describing your research, emphasize the big picture, especially why your work is important to society. - Be friendly!
+The most important thing is to cultivate relationships with the offices of your elected officials and communicate with them about the importance of federal investments in research - When describing your research, emphasize the big picture, especially why your work is important to society - Be friendly!
 Smile a lot and pay close attention to the visitor's questions, giving them your full attention.
-A good showing during the visit may make the legislator's staff more likely to recommend you when specific expertise or knowledge is needed. - Don't hesitate to reach out to FASEB staff to help you at any stage of the congressional visit community, state, and the nation.
+A good showing during the visit may make the legislator's staff more likely to recommend you when specific expertise or knowledge is needed - Don't hesitate to reach out to FASEB staff to help you at any stage of the congressional visit